Praveen9852/Portfolio-website/README.md

-This is an example of html project of portfolio with index page,contact pages etc.
+This is an example of html project of portfolio.
+It has currently following functionalities:
+1.Contact Page.
+2.Index Page.